CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/layout/_index.md

 ---
 title: Layout
 date: 2017-02-01
-description: The foundational structure—including a header, footer, menu, and grid—on which all City content is built.
+description: The foundational structure—including a header, footer, menu, and grid—on which all City layout is built.
 menu:
   main:
     parent: design-development